 - If they don’t nap, lay down with them and try to put them to sleep and hope you don’t fall asleep while they get up and do “fun” things like paint the floor with markers or drive trucks through the flour they just spilled…

 - Create a safe place for them to play while you work at your workspace.
-Baby proof it and make sure there’s nothing there that you don’t want touched or experimented with.
-Make one room a toddler friendly zone for your sanity while you’re working.
+Baby-proof it and make sure there’s nothing there that you don’t want to be touched or experimented with.
+Make one room a toddler-friendly zone for your sanity while you’re working.

 - Keep your eyes open for inspiration for blog posts!
 You never know where it’ll come from (like this one – lessons in freelancing I learned from reading books aloud to my kids…)

-- Expect your toddlers to help in age appropriate ways.
+- Expect your toddlers to help in age-appropriate ways.
 It will be messy.
 It’d be WAY faster to do it yourself.
 But, I PROMISE it will pay off.
-They don’t stay toddlers forever, and you want them to enjoy working with you when they grow up enough to be really helpful!
+They don’t stay toddlers forever; you want them to enjoy working with you when they grow up enough to be helpful!

 For more details about working from home with toddlers, check out this post: